dev-ma-i/csb/README.md

 CAUTION: Check the bit-depth of the picture.
 Some use RGB32 instead of RGB24.
 In this case the background color must be also an 8-char string (instead of 6).

 The script will look for the "biggest coherent block of lines" that doesn't correlate to the background color - and then excise it.
 Depending on the image and the used variance, this may not always work correctly. <BR>
 Using the "debug" option will insert red lines whenever a deviating block gets detected.
-A debug image will be created where you can see these lines.
+A new debug image will be created where you can see these lines.

 CSB will compare the actual line vs a line filled with the background color.
 If they differ and the variance is greater then the given threshold, a new block gets detected. <BR>
 The "variance" option will let you fine-tune this detection threshold.
 Default is 10.0 <BR>